-What’s it: A supply-side policy is a type of economic policy in which the main focus is on aggregate supply.
-It seeks to increase the productivity, efficiency, and potential capacity of an economy.
+What’s it?
+Supply-side policy is a type of economic policy that focuses on aggregate supply.
+It seeks to increase an economy’s productivity, efficiency, and potential capacity.
+Supply-side policies can involve government spending on education and research or reducing restrictive regulations.

 Macroeconomic goals